 The pump and water tank unit is connected to watermist nozzles in each cell, via a network of 316-grade stainless steel pipes.
 The nozzles selected for this project were ‘open’, anti-ligature nozzles.
 In the event of an incident, the nozzle in the affected cell will automatically emit a fine watermist to quickly suppress fire, smoke and heat.
 This ensures a survivable environment for the occupants and negates the need for evacuation.
 As only very small amounts of water are used, there is no risk of a cell being flooded.

 The custom-design for the Basingstoke PIC incorporates ‘open’ water mist nozzles and a smoke detection system (Fireworks’ solutions can also be heat-activated).
 When smoke is detected, a start signal is sent to the pump to propel water through the distribution pipework and open only the section valve connected to the affected cell.

 Fireworks’ design and installation for the PIC are in accordance with NFPA 750 recommendations, local authority and utilities regulations and NOMS STD/M/045155–005 requirements.
 The system has undergone testing with the Ministry of Justice and the Building Research Establishment (BRE) and has been proven to be effective at suppressing and controlling fires in a cell application.
 For a list of our installer and product accreditations, see our solutions page.

 Case Study – HMP Stocken

-Book your free, Institute of Fire Enginneers-accredited CPD session on Understanding Watermist Fire Suppression.
+Book your free, Institute of Fire Engineers-accredited CPD session on Water Mist Fire Protection for Custodial Facilities.